Jueo/Vault/README.md

 You should have received a copy of the GNU Lesser General Public License along with Vault.
 If not, see <http://www.gnu.org/licenses/>.

-## Building
-Vault comes with all libraries needed to build from the current branch and also comes with an Apache Ant build file (build.xml) and a Maven build file (pom.xml).
-Maven is currently the preferred build method.

 ## Dependencies
 Because Vault provides a bridge to other plugins, their binaries will be